Developing Electrical Apps Since 2011

 Temporary Electrical Installation Regulations

-The relevant British Standards and regulations that apply to temporary electrical installations depends on the type and use of that particular temporary electrical installation.
 Temporary electrical installations regulations may include BS 7671 and BS 7909 depending on the type and nature of the electrical installation or system.
 Note: There maybe an overlap where many different regulations, requirements and standards apply to a single temporary electrical installation and or system, also see Electrical safety at places of Entertainment.

 Temporary Electrical System/Installation Regulations & Guides: